SpenceKonde/megaTinyCore/README.md

 ### Automotive (VAO) versions
 The automotive versions should also work.
 You must always select the 16 MHz-derived clock speeds on these parts.
 They do not support 20 MHz operation.

-## Support for official Microchip developmenmt boards
-As of version 2.4.0, we now provide an "Official Microchip Board" option.
-This doesn't do anything special other than defining `LED_BUILTIN` to be the pin that has the LED on that board, instead of A7, and defining a macro `PIN_BUTTON_BUILTIN` defined as the pin with the user button on it and making "upload" with the non-optiboot version always use the onboard programmer/debugger, and tools -> programmer will be used only for "burn bootloader" and "upload using programmer".
-In the case of the ATtiny416 XPlained Nano, it also selects the version of the bootloader that uses the alternate pins for the serial port - it does not automatically use the alternate pins for USART0 as if you'd done Serial.swap(1) yet - functionality to support default swapping of serial pins will come in a future update, alongside some other changes in the machinery underlying the pinswap mechanism which will hopefully also reduce flash usage.

-### Why does blink take more flash on the XPlained Mini vs the XPlained Pro?
-Even when both have the same ATtiny817
-For the same reason that blink will take more flash if you change it to use `PIN_PC0` directly instead of letting the board definition to it for you via `LED_BUILTIN`: PC0, used on the XPlained Mini is a PWM pin, while PB4, used by the XPlained Pro is not.
-Since that is the only pin that digitalWrite() is being used on, the compiler is free to optimize away anything that isn't needed for digitalWrite() on that pin, including the functionality to turn off PWM output on a pin that supports PWM.
-The diference vanishes if digitalWrite() is also used on a pin that supports PWM on both devices (or if digitalWrite() is replaced with digitalWriteFast, which assumes that you won't call it on a pin outputting PWM).

 ## A word on terminology ("megaAVR")
 In the official Arduino board definition for their "megaAVR" hardware package, they imply that the new architecture on the megaAVR 0-series parts (which is nearly the same as used on the tinyAVR 0-series and 1-series) is called "megaavr" - that is not an official term.
 Microchip uses the term "megaAVR" to refer to any "ATmega" part, whether it has the old style or modern peripherals.
 There are no official terms to refer to all AVR parts of one family or the other.
 In this document, prior to 2.0.2, we used the Arduino convention, and despite well over a year having passed since then, I still keep finding places where I call them megaAVR.
 Please report this using a github issue if you see any.
 Do note that the terms `avr` and `megaavr` are still used internally (for example, in libraries, to mark which parts a given library is compatible with, or separate different versions of a file based on what they will run on).
 This will continue - we have to stick with this for compatibility with what the Arduino team started with the core for the Uno WiFi Rev. 2 and Nano Every - and in any event, *some word* is needed to refer to the two groups and Microchip hasn't provided one.
 Not sure how they managed to develop these very different parts without ever talking about them generally.